cloudstaking/terraform-scaleway-polkadot/README.md

 # terraform-scaleway-polkadot

 Terraform module to bootstrap ready-to-use _single node_ (or optionally _active-standby_) Kusama/Polkadot validators in Scaleway.
-Besides infrastructure (security group, instance, volume, etc), it also does:
+Besides infrastructure components (security group, instance, volume, etc), it also:

-- Pulls the latest snapshot from [Polkashots](https://polkashots.io)
+- Optionally pulls latest snapshot from [Polkashots](https://polkashots.io)
-- Creates a docker-compose with the [latest polkadot's release](https://github.com/paritytech/polkadot/releases) and nginx reverse-proxy (for libp2p port).
+- [Node exporter](https://github.com/prometheus/node_exporter) with HTTPs to securly pull metrics from your monitoring systems.
+- Nginx as a reverse proxy for libp2p
+- Support for different deplotments methods: either using docker/docker-compose or deploying the binary itself in the host.

+It uses the latest official Ubuntu 20.04 LTS (no custom image).

 ## Requirements